dmelmanrogers/Lattice-Deduction-Transformer/README.md

 Davis, Haller, Alfarano, and Santolucito in "Lattice Deduction Transformers" (arXiv:2605.08605).

-The implementation is organized around the paper's domain-agnostic structure: lattice states, recurrent LDT model passes, on-policy lattice projection, and validator-backed inference.
-Benchmark domains such as Sudoku-Extreme, Snowflake Sudoku, and Maze-Hard are adapters over that core rather than problem-specific solver implementations.
+The implementation is organized around the structure outlined in the paper: lattice states, recurrent LDT model passes, on-policy lattice projection, and validator-backed inference.
+Benchmark domains such as Sudoku-Extreme, Snowflake Sudoku, and Maze-Hard are included.

 ## Current Slice